IanToujou/School-42/C-00/ex00/README.md

 We are not allowed to use other functions than `write` in this and most exercises. `write` is a C function that prints something in the shell.
 It will NOT create new lines automatically, and you basically just add a character to the output.

 Of course, `write` is also a function, and it takes 3 parameters:
-- `1` - Just leave this at 1, you can search on the internet why it is always 1, but at this point just remember to put 1.
+- `1` - Just leave this at 1.
+This is the "location" where you want to write your character.
+1 is the default output.
 - `&c` - This is the character to write. `c` is our character variable, but the `&` sign is not important yet.
 If you really want to know what it does, it means `get the memory address of` a variable.
 But that's more important later on.
 - `1` - The last parameter is also 1, but this number can change.
 It is the amount of characters that you want to print.
 See the following code:
 ```c